ahmadbagus99/ScannerAPICreatio/README.md

 The Docker deployment:

-1. Builds a Scanner image with Python and PowerShell
+1. Builds a Scanner image with Python and PowerShell (arm64 and amd64)
-2. Creates a PostgreSQL container and database
+2. Uses an existing or shared PostgreSQL container, or starts a new one
-3. Mounts the host Creatio source directory read-only at `/creatio`
+3. Mounts the host user directory read-only so the folder browser can reach any Creatio source path
-4. Runs `setup.ps1` inside the Scanner container
+4. Runs `setup.ps1` and `start.ps1` inside the Scanner container
-5. Runs `start.ps1` inside the Scanner container

 ### First Run